dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

 ### 11. Test data

-- `inst/extdata/cifti/` (shipped with the package, a few KB each): the small files written by Workbench 2.2.1 that I generated while planning - `dscalar`, `dlabel`, `dtseries`, `dconn`, `pscalar`, `ptseries`, `pconn`, `dpconn`, `pdconn` on a synthetic 10 vertex surface, plus (a) a nibabel-written voxel-model file with all `VoxelIndicesIJK` on one line (the layout that breaks `cifti`), and (b) a truncated file for the error paths.
-Their exact commands go into the generator script so they can be regenerated; the provenance metadata they contain (paths of this machine) should be replaced by something neutral when committing, or the files should be regenerated in a fixed directory.
+- `inst/extdata/cifti/` (shipped with the package, 3 to 17 KB each): the 13 small
+  files written by Workbench 2.2.1 (`dscalar`, `dlabel`, `dtseries`, `dconn`, `pscalar`, `ptseries`, `pconn`, `dpconn`, `pdconn` on a synthetic 10 vertex surface, plus a file with a reduced mapping, a volume only file and a mixed surface+volume file).
+Their exact commands are in `dev_tools/generate_cifti_test_data.py`, which can regenerate them, and the provenance metadata that Workbench stores in them is neutralized by `dev_tools/neutralize_cifti_provenance.R` (increment 12), so the committed files do not contain the paths of the machine they were made on.
-- `extra_test_data/cifti/`: the three official example files (already in the repo), plus `expected/` reference dumps, plus - very valuable because it has **real geometry** and a **reduced dense mapping** - a small `.pconn` built from the official `dtseries` + `dlabel` (`-cifti-parcellate ...
-COLUMN` then `-cifti-correlation`, 54 x 54 = ~11 KB) and a small `.dconn` built by restricting the dense mapping to ~300 grayordinates first (`-cifti-restrict-dense-map <in> COLUMN <out> -left-roi/-right-roi` with a synthetic ROI metric, then `-cifti-correlation`, ~360 KB).
-Those two exercise "IndexCount < SurfaceNumberOfVertices", non-contiguous vertex indices and the symmetric matrix case.
+- `extra_test_data/cifti/`: the three official example files (not modified: they are third party reference data), plus the files that `dev_tools/generate_cifti_connectome_test_data.py` derives from them with Workbench (increment 12) - `conte69.restricted300.dtseries.nii` (the official `.dtseries` with its dense mapping restricted to 306 grayordinates), `conte69.restricted300.dconn.nii` (its correlation, 306 x 306, 370 KB) and `conte69.ptseries.corr.pconn.nii` (the correlation of the official `.ptseries`, 54 x 54, 147 KB, with the real Conte69 parcels of 425 to 1529 vertices).
+They provide exactly what the shipped fixtures cannot: a real reduced mapping ("IndexCount < SurfaceNumberOfVertices", non-contiguous vertex indices), real parcel vertex lists, and a symmetric matrix that Workbench computed.
+The `-cifti-parcellate` route of the original plan does not work with these files: the official `.dlabel` describes the complete surface while the official `.dtseries` uses the reduced mapping, so Workbench refuses to combine them ('data file is missing vertex 7 ... used by label MEDIAL.WALL'), see increment 9.
+  Reference dumps of the *expected* values are not stored: the check script compares live against Workbench and nibabel, and the test suite uses the parsers themselves as the oracle.
 - Not shippable, and therefore only handled by the row-wise reader and documented: a real HCP `.dconn` (9-38 GB) and the HCP grayordinates templates.